Colombia

 Cultural Context

 The adult entertainment industry intersects with this broader nightlife culture in complex ways.
 Colombia has made significant progress in shedding its troubled reputation from the 1980s and 1990s, and the country is increasingly focused on legitimate tourism.
-However, the adult entertainment industry remains a visible part of the nightlife landscape in major cities.
+However, the adult entertainment industry remains a visible part of the nightlife scene in major cities.

 Foreign visitors, particularly from North America and Europe, are highly visible and should be aware that this visibility can attract both legitimate and illegitimate attention.